isc-projects/bind9/doc/arm/reference.rst

    See the description of ``try-tcp-refresh`` in :ref:`boolean_options`.

 ``database``
-   This specifies the type of database to be used for storing the zone data.
+   This specifies the type of database to be used to store the zone data.
    The string following the ``database`` keyword is interpreted as a list of whitespace-delimited words.
 The first word identifies the database type, and any subsequent words are passed as arguments to the database to be interpreted in a way specific to the database type.

-   The default is ``"rbt"``, BIND 9's native in-memory red-black tree database.
+   The default is ``rbt``, BIND 9's native in-memory red-black tree database.
 This database does not take arguments.

    Other values are possible if additional database drivers have been